ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 layout: post
 title:  "Scalability & Efficiency in ML Inference Systems"
 date: 2024-03-18
 description: "Scalability and efficiency present considerable challenges in the field of ML model serving systems, particularly when operating and serving a multitude of AI models concurrently.
-These aspects are vital for our operation as well, since we maintain thousands of AI models.
+These aspects are vital for our operation, as a customer support automation platform, we maintain thousands of AI models.
 In this post, we will discuss our approach to handling these tasks within our inference system."
 categories: [architecture, ml, scalability]
 preview_image: /assets/img/posts/bot-sharding-prev.png
 author: "Tunç Gültekin"
-link: "If this is a podcast link to where people can listen to it"
 ---

 ### ML Model Serving at Scale

-At Ultimate, in addition to LLMs and other Embedding models, our customers operate one or more bots.
+At Ultimate, in addition to LLMs and other embedding models, our customers operate one or more bots.
 We train and serve custom ML models for each bot utilizing our proprietary model training and serving/inferencing systems.
 Apart from ML models, we need to maintain various pre/post-processing components including bot-specific regexes.
 As one could imagine, serving thousands of ML models along with their custom pre/post-processing components via web services is a challenging task regarding **efficiency** and **scalability**.

-There are several strategies for hosting/serving ML models (equivalent to Bots in the Ultimate setting).
+There are several strategies for hosting/serving ML models (equivalent to bots in the Ultimate setting).
 Each strategy offers its unique advantages and disadvantages in terms of scalability and efficiency.
 In this article, I will succinctly explain different techniques, and present our approach designed to mitigate the limitations of other methods.

 ### Approach 1: Distinct Web Service Deployments for Each Bot